 In March 2024, we sold three of our properties for an aggregate sales price of \$16.9 million, with the net proceeds used to repay a portion of the outstanding borrowings under the Term Loan Facility.
 Concurrent with the sale, we entered into a 20-year lease agreement for these properties.
-Since the lease agreement allows for us to exercise renewal options that extend for substantially all of the remaining economic life, the transaction is accounted for as a failed sale-leaseback.
+Since the lease agreement allows for us to exercise renewal options that extend for substantially all of the remaining economic life, we have the ability to maintain the risks and rewards of ownership.
+Since the transaction did not transfer control of the assets, it cannot be accounted for as a sale under ASC 606.
 As a result, the properties remain on our Condensed Consolidated Balance Sheets and the non-land assets will continue to be depreciated over their remaining useful lives.
 The \$16.9 million of gross proceeds was recognized as a financing obligation as a component of long-term debt.
-The monthly lease payments, which increase 3.0% each year, will be amortized as principal payments and interest expense based on an effective interest rate of 9.715%.
-We incurred \$0.6 million in debt issuance costs related to this transaction which will be amortized over the term of the debt.
+The monthly lease payments, which increase 3.0% each year, are being amortized as principal payments and interest expense based on an effective interest rate of 9.715%.
+We incurred \$0.6 million in debt issuance costs related to this transaction, which are being amortized over the term of the debt.

 In March 2024, we sold multiple pieces of manufacturing equipment for an aggregate sales price of \$4.9 million.
 Concurrent with the sale, we entered into a 5-year lease agreement that includes a repurchase option for this equipment.
-Since the lease agreement allows for us to exercise an early buyout option, the transaction is accounted for as a failed sale-leaseback.
+In May 2024, we sold additional pieces of manufacturing equipment for an aggregate sales price of \$3.4 million and entered into 5-year and 6-year lease agreements for the equipment.
+Since the three lease agreements allow for us to exercise an early buyout option, we have the ability to maintain the risks and rewards of ownership.
+Since the transactions did not transfer control of the assets, they cannot be accounted for as sales under ASC 606.
 As a result, the assets remain on our Condensed Consolidated Balance Sheets and will continue to be depreciated over their remaining useful lives.
-The \$4.9 million of gross proceeds was recognized as a financing obligation as a component of long-term debt.
-The monthly lease payments will be amortized as principal payments and interest expense on an effective interest rate of 10.475%.
+The \$8.3 million of gross proceeds was recognized as a financing obligation as a component of long-term debt.
+The monthly lease payments are being amortized as principal payments and interest expense on a weighted average effective interest rate of 10.540%.